jjalbr1/Clean-Sweep-Vacuum-Cleaner/README.md

 # Clean Sweep Vacuum Cleaner Project

 ## Overview
-This project simulates a Clean Sweep vacuum cleaner that moves around a floor plan, detects dirt, cleans tiles, and consumes power based on the surface type.
-The floor plan is read from a CSV file, stored in memory, and displayed in the console.
+This project simulates a robotic vacuum cleaner called Clean Sweep.
+It can move around a floor plan, detect dirt, clean tiles, and use power based on the type of surface it's on.
+The floor plan is loaded from a CSV file and shown in the console.

 ## Features
-- **Load Floor Plan from CSV:** The floor plan is read from a CSV file where each tile is a different surface type (Bare Floor, Low-Pile Carpet, High-Pile Carpet, Obstacle).
+- **Load Floor Plan from CSV:** Reads a floor plan from a CSV file, where each tile has a surface type like Bare Floor, Low-Pile Carpet, High-Pile Carpet, or Obstacle.
-- **Movement and Obstacle Detection:** The vacuum moves in four directions (North, South, East, West) and detects obstacles and stairs to avoid collisions.
+- **Movement and Obstacle Detection:** The vacuum moves in four directions (North, South, East, West) and avoids obstacles and stairs.
-- **Dirt Detection and Cleaning:** The vacuum detects if a tile is dirty and cleans it, consuming power based on the surface type.
+- **Dirt Detection and Cleaning:** The vacuum checks if a tile is dirty, cleans it, and uses power based on the surface type.
-- **Power Management:** The vacuum consumes power when it moves or cleans.
-It can be recharged when needed.
+- **Power Management:** Tracks power usage for moving and cleaning.
+The vacuum recharges when it runs low.
+- **Activity Logging:** Logs every action, including movements, cleaning, and power usage, and saves these logs for troubleshooting.
-- **Display Floor Plan:** The floor plan is displayed in the console after loading, showing the surface types for each tile.
+- **Display Floor Plan:** Shows the floor plan in the console with surface types for each tile.

 ## Requirements
 - Java 8 or higher
-- A CSV file representing the floor plan.
-Example content:
+- A CSV file that describes the floor plan, like this:
   ```
   B,L,H,O
   B,B,L,O